-Secondary research or desk research is a research method that involves using already existing data.
-Existing data is summarized and collated to increase the overall effectiveness of research.
+Secondary research is a research method that involves using already existing data.
+Existing data is summarized and collated to increase the overall effectiveness of the research.

-Secondary research is much more cost-effective than primary research, as it makes use of already existing data, unlike primary research where data is collected first hand by organizations or businesses or they can employ a third party to collect data on their behalf.
+Secondary research is much more cost-effective than primary research, as it uses already existing data, unlike primary research, where data is collected firsthand by organizations or businesses or they can employ a third party to collect data on their behalf.

 Secondary Research Methods with Examples

-Secondary research is cost effective and that’s one of the reasons that makes it a popular choice among a lot of businesses and organizations.
-Not every organization is able to pay huge sum of money to conduct research and gather data.
-So, rightly secondary research is also termed as “desk research”, as data can be retrieved from sitting behind a desk.
+Secondary research is cost-effective, one of the reasons it is a popular choice among many businesses and organizations.
+Not every organization is able to pay a huge sum of money to conduct research and gather data.
+So, rightly secondary research is also termed “desk research”, as data can be retrieved from sitting behind a desk.

-1. Data available on the internet: One of the most popular ways of collecting secondary data is using the internet.
+One of the most popular ways to collect secondary data is the internet.
 Data is readily available on the internet and can be downloaded at the click of a button.